 As part of our safe reopening plan, a limited number of Harvard students and personnel have been authorized to live and/or work on campus.
 Only those students and personnel who are authorized to have a regular on-campus presence and who are undergoing frequent viral testing are allowed to be on campus.
-If you're in one of these groups, see Dorm & House Residence Requirements and Facilities, Office, & Lab Requirements.
+If you’re in one of these groups, see Dorm & House Residence Requirements and Facilities, Office, & Lab Requirements.
+Please also review the latest guidance for on-campus activities at Harvard University.

 Students and personnel living off campus should not come to campus for any reason unless approved by your School or Unit’s local leadership and/or manager.
 If they authorize you to come to campus, you must complete the following before entering any Harvard facility: